MrFarah93/ecommerce-cli/README.md

 ## Overview
 This project is a command-line interface (CLI) application for managing an e-commerce platform.
 It allows users to perform various actions such as registering, logging in, listing products, adding products to cart, placing orders, and more, all from the terminal.

+## Project Structure
+ecommerce-cli
+├── ecommerce
+│   ├── _init_.py
+│   ├── main.py
+│   ├── models.py
+│   └── utils
+│       ├── _init_.py
+│       ├── db.py
+│       └── logger.py
+├── Pipfile
+├── README.md
+└── .gitignore

 ## Features
-User Authentication: Users can register with a username and password, and then log in and log out securely.
+- User Authentication: Users can register with a username and password, and then log in and log out securely.
-Product Management: Products can be listed, and users can view details and add them to their cart.
+- Product Management: Products can be listed, and users can view details and add them to their cart.
-Order Management: Users can place orders, view their order history, and cancel pending orders.
+- Order Management: Users can place orders, view their order history, and update order status.
-Admin Functionality: Admin users can add new products to the database.
+- Admin Functionality: Admin users can add new products to the database.

 ## Objectives
 1. Efficiency: Simplify e-commerce management for small businesses.